Why employers should have a sexual harassment policy

 Workplace sexual harassment policies: The basics

 Have you ever heard of Title VII of the Civil Rights Act?
-Well, it's the federal law that expressly prohibits workplace sexual harassment as a form of unlawful discrimination.
+It's the federal law that expressly prohibits workplace sexual harassment as a form of unlawful discrimination — see also Title IX sex discrimination for educational institutions.
 Also, depending on the state, there may be several local laws dealing with sexual harassment that you may need to know about.

 But what should this sexual harassment policy look like?
-It may vary from company to company, but some general tips is that the policy should:
+It may vary from company to company, but here are several tips:

 - Provide employees with an easy-to-understand mechanism for reporting sexual harassment, including a sample complaint form.